-South Auckland hip hop trio Smashproof — Tyree, Young Sid and Deach — arrrived on the New Zealand music scene in 2005 with their club hit 'Ride 'Til I Die'.
+South Auckland hip hop trio Smashproof — Tyree Tautogia (TY), Fred Fa-afou (Deach) and Sidney Diamond (ex Young Sid) — arrived on the Kiwi music scene in 2005 with their club hit 'Ride 'Til I Die'.
 Debut album The Weekend dropped in 2009.
-That year 'Brother', a portrait of South Auckland street life, cemented the group's reputation both in New Zealand and Australia.
-It also set a new local record after spending eleven weeks atop the Kiwi charts.
+That year 'Brother', a portrait of South Auckland street life, cemented the group's reputation both in Aotearoa and Australia.
+After spending eleven weeks on top of the Kiwi charts, it also set a long-standing record for the longest stay at number one by a New Zealand act.
 Although each of the trio has released solo albums, Smashproof continue to perform.

 Chart-topper 'Brother' is about Smashproof's South Auckland neighbourhood, and how the hip hop trio want it to change — crime and violence are not the only options.
 It's an urgent message, delivered via a powerful, Tui award-winning drive-by video from music video director Chris Graham.
 The clip made it into mainstream news media for a scene bluntly inspired by a high profile incident, where a businessman stabbed a young tagger.
 Singer-songwriter Gin Wigmore features during the chorus.
 'Brother' broke local chart records, after spending eleven weeks at number one.